Mean Curvature Flow and Heegaard Surfaces in Lens Spaces: Introduction

 In Section \ref{sec.BHH}, we show that any element of $\calM_{H>0}(\Sph^2,M)$ can be deformed to a \emph{marble tree} which then itself can be deformed to a small geodesic sphere.
 Similarly, any element of $\calM_{H>0}(p,q)$ can be deformed to a \emph{marble circuit} which then itself can be deformed further to the boundary of the $\varepsilon$-neighbourhood of a simple closed curve $T_\eps=\partial N_\varepsilon(\gamma)$.
 These results follow again the ideas of the first author with Haslhofer and Hershkovits \cite{BHH21,BHH19}, using the gluing construction of Section \ref{sec.glue} to undo the surgeries.

 The proofs of the three theorems above are then completed in Section \ref{sec.topology}.
 Theorem \ref{theo.sphere} follows immediately from the results in Section \ref{sec.BHH}.
 Theorem \ref{theo.mainone} requires further topological arguments.
 First, we show that $\calM_{H>0}(p,q)$ has at most two components.
 This uses critically Bonahon's uniqueness theorem~\cite{Bo83}: since the initial torus is Heegaard, the simple closed curve $\gamma$ from the above paragraph must be isotopic (up to orientation) to one of the cores $\gamma_1$ or $\gamma_2$.
 In the case where $q\cong \pm 1 \!\mod p$, path-connectedness then follows immediately from a Lemma of Bonahon that says that in this case $\gamma_1$ and $\gamma_2$ are isotopic.
 The second case is by contradiction: let $T_1$ and $T_2$ be the boundary of the $\varepsilon$-neighbourhood of $\gamma_1$ and $\gamma_2$, respectively.
 Then $T_1$ (respectively $T_2$) has positive mean curvature and the mean curvature vector points towards $\gamma_1$ (respectively $\gamma_2$).
 If they were in the same component of the moduli space, along the isotopy the mean curvature would point in the same direction.
 The key point is that ``same'' direction is well-defined because $\gamma_1$ is not homologous to $\gamma_2$.
 Finally, to prove Theorem \ref{theo.maintwo}, we show that every Heegaard torus with $H\geq 0$ is isotopic (via an isotopy preserving $H \geq 0$) to a strictly mean convex Heegaard torus.
 Therefore $\calM_{H\geq 0}(p,q)$ cannot have more path-components than $\calM_{H>0}(p,q)$.
-Moreover, in the case where $\calM_{H>0}(p,q)$ has two path components there exists a minimal Heegaard torus $\Sigma$ by \cite{KLS} and we prove that it is isotopic \emph{on each side} to a mean convex torus.
-The result follows.

-\paragraph{Acknowledgements.} RB thanks Gianmichele Di Matteo and Luciano Mari for interesting discussions.
+Moreover, in the case where $\calM_{H>0}(p,q)$ has two path components there exists a minimal Heegaard torus $\Sigma$ by \cite{KMN} and we prove that it is isotopic \emph{on each side} to a mean convex torus.
+The result follows. \paragraph{Acknowledgements.} RB thanks Gianmichele Di Matteo and Luciano Mari for interesting discussions.
 He has been partially supported by the EPSRC grant EP/S012907/1.
 SM thanks Giuseppe Pipoli for interesting discussions.
 He has been partially supported by Agence Nationale de la Recherche grant ANR-17-CE40-0034.
+The authors also thank the anonymous referee for their helpful comments, in particular regarding Theorem \ref{theo.maintwo}.